BiswajeetPanda6574/SwifTBaSkeT-AI/README.md

 ### Hybrid SQL + RAG Business Intelligence Assistant

 SwifTBaSkeT AI is a business intelligence assistant that combines structured SQL analytics with grounded Retrieval-Augmented Generation (RAG).
-The system uses **hybrid query routing** because vector search alone is not suitable for analytical questions such as "What are the top 5 areas by average order value?".
+The system uses hybrid query routing because vector search alone is not suitable for analytical questions such as "What are the top 5 areas by average order value?".
 Analytical queries are routed to SQL for deterministic computation, while contextual and record-level questions are handled through RAG.
-An evidence gate evaluates retrieved context and allows the system to **abstain when evidence is insufficient**, reducing the risk of unsupported or hallucinated answers.
+An evidence gate evaluates retrieved context and allows the system to abstain when evidence is insufficient, reducing the risk of unsupported or hallucinated answers.

 ## 🚀 Live Demo